Tilman-Burghoff/acoustic-sensing/README.md

 # Scripts for acoustic sensing
-needs jacktools and ros to function.
+needs pyaudio and ros to function.

 ## Robot Control:
-1. Compile the C++ files first.
+ROS